 Each holder of Centrue common stock who wishes to make an election to receive stock consideration, cash consideration or mixed consideration in the merger must submit a properly completed and signed election form to the exchange agent at its designated office by the election deadline.
 The deadline for making an election will be 5:00 p.m., Eastern time on the 25th day following the mailing date, or such other time as Midland and Centrue may agree.
-Midland and Centrue will publicly announce the anticipated election deadline.
+Midland and Centrue will publicly announce the anticipated election deadline at least three business days prior to the anticipated election deadline.
 Neither Midland, Centrue nor the exchange agent will be under any obligation to notify any person of any defects in an election form.